ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       Vive Focus only uses one camera for 6DoF tracking while the Mirage Solo uses booth cameras for positional tracking.

-      - Currently WhiteIsland.apk has the least amount of bugs but BoxyRoomCardboard.apk is the easiest to install.
+      - Currently WhiteIsland.apk has the least amount of bugs but BoxyRoomCardboard.apk is still the easiest to install.

 # Software Description: